yesiknowjava/theodorecaputihugo/content/publications/2019-cbd-searches/index.md

 ---
-title: "Trends in Internet Searches for Cannabidiol (CBD) in the United States"
+title: "Trends in internet searches for cannabidiol (CBD) in the United States"

 authors:
 - "Eric C. Leas"